Samuel Goldwyn Jr.: Early life

-Samuel Goldwyn Jr. was born on September 7, 1926, in Los Angeles, California, the son of actress Frances Howard (born Frances Howard McLaughlin; 1903–1976) and the pioneer motion picture mogul Samuel Goldwyn (1882–1974).
+Samuel Goldwyn Jr. was born on September 7, 1926, in Los Angeles, California, the son of actress Frances Howard (1903–1976) and the pioneer motion picture mogul Samuel Goldwyn (1882–1974).
 He attended Fountain Valley School in Colorado Springs, Colorado and the University of Virginia.
+His father was Jewish and his mother was Catholic; he was raised Catholic at his mother’s insistence.

 Career

 After serving in the United States Army during World War II, he worked as a theatrical producer in London and for Edward R. Murrow at CBS in New York.
 He then followed in his father's footsteps and founded the motion picture production companies Formosa Productions, The Samuel Goldwyn Company and Samuel Goldwyn Films.

-In 1950 Goldwyn married actor Jennifer Howard (1925–1993), the daughter of prominent author and screenwriter Sidney Howard.
+In 1950, Goldwyn married actor Jennifer Howard (1925–1993), the daughter of prominent author and screenwriter Sidney Howard.
 The couple had four children including actor Tony Goldwyn and studio executive John Goldwyn.
-They divorced in 1968 and he married a second time to Peggy Elliot with whom he had two children, including Liz Goldwyn.
+They divorced in 1968, and he then married Peggy Elliot, with whom he had two children, including Liz Goldwyn.
 His second marriage also ended in divorce.
-At the time of his death he was married to his third wife, Patricia Strawn.
+At the time of his death, he was married to his third wife, Patricia Strawn.